 - Stack sets – A stack set lets you create stacks in AWS accounts across regions by using a single CloudFormation template.
 All the resources included in each stack are defined by the stack set’s CloudFormation template.
 A stack set is a regional resource.

 - Stack instances – A stack instance is a reference to a stack in a target account within a region.
-A stack instance can exist without a stack, and can be associated with only one stack set.
+A stack instance can exist without a stack; for example, if the stack could not be created for some reason, the stack instance shows the reason for stack creation failure.
+A stack instance can be associated with only one stack set.

 - Stack set operations – Create stack set, update stack set, delete stacks, and delete stack set.